tsgates/arch-wiki-markdown/wiki/Change_Root.md

 Change root
 -----------

-Mount the temporary filesystems as root:
+Mount the temporary filesystems as root (note: newer install cds have the arch-chroot /mnt/arch command, or if you prefer to type it:

-Note:Using a newer (2012) Arch release, the following commands can be replaced with arch-chroot /mnt/arch.
-You must have arch-install-scripts installed to run arch-chroot.
-The following commands may still be used if you're using a different Linux distribution.

     cd /mnt/arch
     mount -t proc proc proc/
-    mount -t sysfs sys sys/
+    mount --rbind /sys sys/
-    mount -o bind /dev dev/
+    mount --rbind /dev dev/
-    mount -t devpts pts dev/pts/

-If you have established an internet connection and want to use it in the chroot environment, you may have to copy over your DNS configuration to be able to resolve hostnames.
+If you have established an internet connection and want to use it in the chroot environment, it may be necessary to copy over your DNS details:

-    cp -L /etc/resolv.conf etc/resolv.conf
+    cp /etc/resolv.conf etc/resolv.conf

-Now chroot into your installed system and define your shell:
+To root change and define the shell, do:

     chroot /mnt/arch /bin/bash

 Note:If you see the error
-chroot: cannot run command '/bin/bash': Exec format error, it is likely that the two architectures do not match.
+chroot: cannot run command '/usr/bin/bash': Exec format error, it is likely that the install-media and new-root program-architectures do not match.

-Note:If you see the error chroot: '/bin/bash': permission denied, remount with the exec permission: mount -o remount,exec /mnt/arch.
+Note:If you see the error chroot: '/usr/bin/bash': permission denied, remount with the exec permission: mount -o remount,exec /mnt/arch.

 Optionally, to source your Bash configuration (~/.bashrc and